databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Modules.md

 *Gold Entities:* NotebookCommands

 This module enables the materialization of notebooks commands with estimated cost dimension related to the notebook commands.
 It requires **verbose audit logging** to be enabled in the workspace.
+{{% notice note %}}
+NotebookCommands are not available for notebooks run on a SQL Warehouse yet.
+This feature will be added in a future release
+{{% /notice %}}